 The long-term goal of these studies is to identify and quantify performance differences between children with and without hearing loss for a wide range of auditory tasks.
 Such information may provide insight into the development of strategies to improve speech, language, and psychosocial outcomes for children with hearing loss.

-SHARP is a PC-based computer program designed to assist clinicians with the process of selecting and fitting hearing aids to children and to provide information to parents, educators, and therapists on signal audibility under typical listening conditions.
-Threshold data and a variety of electroacoustic parameters are entered into the program.
-A series of plots are produced depicting the amplified signal in relation to auditory threshold and the saturated hearing-aid output across a variety of listening conditions (e.g. classroom teacher at different listening distances).
-For each listening situation, an Aided Audibility Index value is given.
+SHARP is a PC-based computer program designed to assist clinicians with the process of selecting and fitting hearing aids to children and to provide information to parents, educators, and therapists on signal audibility under typical listening conditions (e.g. classroom teacher at different listening distances).
+Threshold data and a variety of electroacoustic parameters are entered (including frequency lowering!) or imported from the Verifit into the program.
+A series of plots are produced depicting the amplified signal in relation to auditory threshold and the saturated hearing-aid output across a variety of listening conditions.
+For each listening situation, a Speech Intelligibility Index value is given.

 Professional Resources: Publication Lists